-As part of the final IRP, the Board of Commissioners will endorse/approve an action plan informed by EWEB's values, public feedback, staff analysis and modeling results.
-Typically, these action plans identify steps that can be taken in the next 2-5 years based on the 20-year planning horizon of the IRP.
+As part of the final IRP, the Board will pass a resolution to adopt the 2023 Action Plan, which is informed by EWEB's values, public feedback, staff analysis, and modeling results.
+The Action Plan (section 3) identifies steps that can be taken in the next 2-3 years based on the 20-year planning horizon of the IRP.